Kabul hoard: Round punch-marked coins

 Schlumberger labelled 29 round punch-marked coins found in the hoard as being "of a new kind", not found elsewhere.
-They are round or elliptic/ cup-shaped coins of the Achaemenid weight standard, struck with one, two or several punches.
+They are round, elliptic, or cup-shaped coins of the Achaemenid weight standard; struck with one, two or several punches.

 They usually display a sort of arrow symbol on the obverse, and circular geometric symbols on the reverse.
 Similar coins have also been found in the Shaikhan Dehri hoard in Pushkalavati in the center of the Gandhara area, but not in Taxila.

 Their dispersal in Kabul and Pushakalavati led Bopearachchi to postulate that they were manufactured locally, while the region was under Achaemenid protection, during the 5th century BCE.
 Some scholars also believe them to have been a "product of the local Achaemenid administration".
 However, others state that the local administration was largely autonomous and followed an independent monetary policy.
 According to Joe Cribb, these coins were locally made imitations of Greek coins, with some pictorial, but mostly non-pictorial designs, using weight standards derived from Greek and Persian coinage.

 According Bopearachchi, these coins illustrate the transition from regular round coinage to Indian punch-marked coins.
 First, these coins have been shown to be the chronological predecessors of and bent and punch-marked coins.
 Second, they were minted according to the Achaemenid weight standard of 1 siglos (5.5 grams), or 2 siglos (11 grams).